snehilvj/dmc-docs/docs/mantine-api/mantine.md

 - theme["colors"]["blue"][9] → --mantine-color-blue-9
 - theme["spacing"]["xl"] → --mantine-spacing-xl

+### CSS Variables list

-See the css variables based on the default theme in the [Mantine docs](https://mantine.dev/styles/css-variables-list/)
+For a list of all Mantine CSS variables that are generated from default theme, see the [Mantine docs](https://mantine.dev/styles/css-variables-list/)

 ### Styles API